sergiomoraes/sergiomoraes/README.md

 I'm passionate about data.
 I have the most experience in Knowledge Management, Data Management, Data Governance, and Data Quality.

-### I'm currently focusing on my [site](https://sergiomoraes.dev), which gives me a chance to practice the following:
+### These are some of the things I enjoy playing with:

-- Python
+- Python 3.7+
 - Github Actions
-- HTML/CSS/Liquid Syntax
+- HTML+CSS
-- Public APIs
+- APIs
+- Debian
+- Raspberry Pi

 I'm constantly going down rabbit holes on the web, which is good and bad.
-I enjoy tinkering with **Debian**, Google APIs, Raspberry Pi, and am now trying to learn more about Nginx web servers.

-### Other projects and 'things' I play with:

-- Raspberry Pi
-	- Pi-hole
-	- SSL Certificate Server
-- Calibre
-	- Web Service
-	- Nginx
-- Python
-	- Flask

 ### Contact